Juliusfrank11/security-clearance-classification/README.md

 ## Tech Stack
 The code for the application will be written exclusively in Python and use the following packages:
-- `pdfminer` used for reading pdf data
+- `pdfminer.six` used for reading pdf data
 - `sklearn` for developing shallow models for guidelines B, F, H, and J.
 - `llama_index` used for feature extraction and creation for shallow models
 - `sentence-tranformers` for development of deep model for guideline E